FollowTheProcess/test/README.md

     test.EqualFunc(t, a, b, sliceEqual) // Passes

-    // Can also use e.g. golang.org/x/exp/slices
-    test.EqualFunc(t, a, b, slices.Equal[string]) // Also passes :)
+    // Can also use e.g. the new slices package test.EqualFunc(t, a, b, slices.Equal[string]) // Also passes :)

     test.EqualFunc(t, a, c, slices.Equal[string]) // Fails